Practical OpenTelemetry on Azure

 Distributed Tracing #

-What it is: A trace represents a single request’s journey through your distributed system.
-Each step in that journey is a span.
-Traces connect spans using a unique trace ID, creating a complete picture of request flow across service boundaries.
+A trace represents a single request’s journey through your distributed system.
+Each step is a span, connected by a unique trace ID across service boundaries — API gateway, function invocations, database calls, downstream services.

-Use case: A performance investigation shows 95% of requests complete in under 200ms, but 5% take 8+ seconds.
-Filtering traces by latency reveals slow requests all occur during a specific time window.
-Further investigation shows database lock contention from a background job.
-This correlation between timing patterns and system behavior cannot be discovered through logs alone.
+Why it matters: 95% of requests complete under 200ms, but 5% take 8+ seconds.
+Filtering traces by latency reveals they all cluster in the same time window — database lock contention from a background job.
+That correlation is invisible in logs alone.

 Metrics #